-As part of her study, Salamon recruited approximately 20 students to participate in five weekly sessions of around three hours each, which took place between May and June of the 2015.
-Each session focused on personal drawing assignments that the students were given.
-There was no prerequisite for the students taking part in the study to have any artistic ability or talent for drawing.

-The aim of the study was to examine whether the motor activity involved in drawing (sketching on paper) could improve memory by encouraging the semantic, visual, and motor aspects of memory.

-During the fourth session, participants were asked to recall childhood memories about their first pair of shoes.
-The participants reported that when they were asked to draw the shoes from memory, they were able to progressively recall additional information about them.
-The motor action of grasping the pencil and drawing on paper enhanced their ability to retrieve details about their childhood from their memory, and this helped them construct a coherent, clear memory about the shoes.

-Salamon’s study showed that the motor actions involved in drawing (without any prerequisite for any creative or artistic skills for this purpose) improved the ability of participants to retrieve details stored in their memories (including the long-term memory), and to sharpen and refine these to the point of clarifying or honing a visual experience stored in the memory, rendering it more concrete and precise.
-Moreover, as Salamon’s study showed, the potential uses for drawing as a tool for enhancing or honing memory are varied and cross- disciplinary.
-In conclusion the Drawing Lab article suggests that drawing can play a valuable role in encoding and distilling visual experience and transforming it into a concrete and substantive form.
+The study examined whether the motor activity involved in drawing (sketching on paper) could improve memory by encouraging the semantic, visual, and motor aspects of memory.
+Twenty students from CSM participated in 5 weekly 3-hour sessions each in which they were given personal drawing assignments.
+There was no prerequisite for participants to have any artistic ability or talent for drawing.
+The participants reported that when they were asked to draw their first pair of shoes from memory, they were able to progressively recall additional information about them.
+Salamon showed that the motor actions involved in drawing improved the ability of participants to retrieve and clarify details of a visual experience stored in their memories (including long-term memory).
+The potential uses for drawing as a tool for enhancing or honing memory are varied and cross- disciplinary.
+Drawing can play a valuable role in encoding and distilling visual experience and transforming it into a concrete and substantive form.

-Furthermore, A 2019 Parliamentary report in the U.K observed that vulnerable witnesses, for example children with autism, older adults or people with neurodiversity, may find standard procedures for gathering witness statements intimidating and advises adaptations to reduce intimidation such as “Allowing witnesses to draw events (sketching) as well as or instead of, describing them during investigative interviews can help reduce memory contamination and is less time consuming and demanding” ('Improving Eyewitness Testimony', 2019) (להוסיף הערת שוליים)
+Furthermore, a 2019 United Kingdom Parliamentary research briefing noted that vulnerable witnesses, for example children with autism, older adults, or people with neurodiversity, may find standard procedures for gathering witness statements intimidating.
+The briefing advises adaptations to mitigate this, such as allowing witnesses to draw events as well as or instead of describing them during investigative interviews, to help reduce memory contamination.

-The aim of the Research
+The aim of the research

-Given the need for a comprehensive reform of Israeli law involving identification evidence, and drawing on significant new data on how human memory can be improved and refined through the simple motor action of drawing on paper, we have extended in our research the Drawing Lab into a tool that can be used for a social purpose, where the attributes of drawing can be used as a tool for bettering social influence.
-A collaboration with Drawing Lab and legal research presents a cross disciplinary incentive between criminal law and communication, to investigate whether drawing can be used as a tool to enhance the recall abilities of first-person witnesses in order to bring offenders to trial and to prevent mistaken identifications and false convictions as much as possible.
+In view of the need for a comprehensive reform of Israeli law around eyewitness identification evidence, and drawing on significant new data on how human memory can be improved and refined through drawing on paper, we have undertaken a collaboration with the UK’s Drawing Lab to develop drawing into a tool that can be used for a social purpose.
+This collaboration enables an interdisciplinary initiative between criminal law and art to investigate whether drawing can be used as a tool to enhance the recall abilities of eyewitnesses, to help address the problem of eyewitness misidentification and wrongful convictions.